ArcadeHustle/LindyLiberation/README.md

 Additional text relevant to this document can be found below:

 "Internet Archive Gets DMCA Exemption To Help Archive Vintage Software"<br>
-"Computer programs and video games distributed in formats that have become obsolete and which require the original media or hardware as a condition of access." https://archive.org/about/dmca.php
+"Computer programs and video games distributed in formats that have become obsolete and which require the original media or hardware as a condition of access."<br>
+https://archive.org/about/dmca.php

 "a side effect of dongle-based access control is that legitimate access to the software may be prevented if the dongle is lost, malfunctioning, damaged or obsolete"<br>